December 16, 2025

 While Oticon’s Tinnitus SoundSupport™ is great for those with tinnitus, Phonak's Roger™ microphone technology offers superior benefits for navigating noisy environments.
 It significantly enhances speech understanding, making it ideal for social gatherings and meetings.

-Phonak’s focus on speech clarity and control, along with its seamless connectivity and user-friendly apps, makes it a comprehensive solution for modern hearing aid users.
+Phonak’s focus on speech clarity and control, along with its seamless connectivity and user-friendly apps, makes it a strong solution for modern hearing aid users.

 Round 7: Pricing